tarwn/lessthandot-hugo/blogs/content/posts/2012-07-05-monitoring-and-logging-reviews.md

 ## Sumo Logic (Could Not Review)

-<a href="http://www.sumologic.com" title="Visit Sumo Logic" target="_blank">Sumo Logic</a> claims to provide “the first cloud-based log management and analytics solution”.
+<a href="http://www.sumologic.com" title="Visit Sumo Logic" target="_blank">Sumo Logic</a> claims to provide "the first cloud-based log management and analytics solution".
 The demo video shows a product that has similar capabilities to Splunk in the search area with additions of automatic pattern detection and monitoring.
 Initially I did not demo the product because they don't offer unattended demos, you have to sign up and wait for someone to contact you to hold your hand while you demo their service.
 Later, as I was reading their FAQ, I found that they do not offer an API, accepting data only via collectors that are installed on your local system.
 The collector idea isn't bad, manufacturing historians have been doing this for a couple decades after all, but without demoing I couldn't tell how easy or hard it would be to install them and automate that installation for those of us with large numbers of servers or elastic infrastructure.

 ## logentries